de-pesh/OOP-Workshops/WS04/readme.md

 ```C++
 bool isSimilarTo(const Car& car) const;
 ```
-This function is to check whether the type, make, brand and year of an object of `Car` are equal to another object of this class.
+This function is to check whether the type, brand, model and year of an object of `Car` are equal to another object of this class.
 The function will return `true` only if all those values match.

 --------------------------------------------------------
 ### Global helper functions